lode/access-sync-lendengine/README.md

 | "Controle" | Check in prompt |
 | "Uitleen-info" | Item field or Custom field |

-Go through all items to manually migrate item warnings.

-- Open an article in Access and go to the warning tab ("Waarschuwingen").
+- Run the `insight-warnings` command and open the resulting CSVs.
+- Use the `WarningsWithItems` CSV to find items beloging to a generic type of warning.
+- Use the `ItemsWithWarnings` CSV to go through items which have warnings.
-- Open the same in Lend Engine (Admin » Items » Browse items).
+- Open the item in Lend Engine (Admin » Items » Browse items).
 - If you see a warning that you don't have a generic type for yet: create a generic type (Admin » Settings » Check out prompts / Check in prompts / Item fields).
 - Afterwards (or when you're importing a warning that you already have a generic type for): connect a generic type to a specific item (Check in/out / Custom fields).